vrnaik/docker/README.md

 ```sh
 docker run -p 8080:80 nginx
 ```
-> -here with `-p 8080:80` we have opened port 8080 of the system and mapped it with container's port 80. <br />
+> - here with `-p 8080:80` we have opened port 8080 of the system and mapped it with container's port 80. <br />
-> -all request to port 8080 is forwarded to port 80 of the container.<br />
+> - all request to port 8080 is forwarded to port 80 of the container.<br />
-> -now localhost:8080 will work. <br />
+> - now localhost:8080 will work. <br />
 ---
 ```sh
 docker run -p 8080:80 -v /Users/vikasnaikmacbkpro/CodeWorkspace/Nginx:/usr/share/nginx/html nginx
 ```
-> -here `/Users/vikasnaikmacbkpro/CodeWorkspace/Nginx` is local system directory path and `/usr/share/nginx/html` is container's directory path.
+> - here `/Users/vikasnaikmacbkpro/CodeWorkspace/Nginx` is local system directory path and `/usr/share/nginx/html` is container's directory path.
 ---
 <!-- TOC --><a name="list-of-all-restricted-ports-on-chrome-back"></a>
 ### List of all restricted ports on chrome: [Back](#docker-cheatsheet-by-vikas-naik)